 The pleasure trap - a simple, obvious and easy to understand principle

-...... until yesterday when I came across a Tedx talk on youtube
+...... until I came across a Tedx talk on Youtube in February 2020

 You watched it?
 I hope so because if you didn't the rest of this page might not make any sense.

 How simple and downright obvious when you think about it.

 I did start to try this out in Feb 2020 but then of course covid happened and of course other things were more important.
 It went right out of my mind and here we are in March 2021 - time to start again

 There is also the book which you can buy at amazon UK or amazon US or click either of the links and it should take you through to your own country's amazon website if the book is available there.

 Dr Lisle also eats a completely vegan diet with no oil or added sugar.
 Again, personally I do have meat or fish on occasions, do use eggs sometimes, succumb to cake biscuits and toast when the temptation is too stressful to fight and am still losing weight very slowly

 I started with a a fast.
 I am not suggesting you should do the same.
 You don't HAVE to start by fasting and there are many reasons why some people should not do this.
 Be careful and consult an expert if you are thinking of doing the same.
 It's just my own way of resetting my pleasure levels (as described in the video above) Watch the second video below too - quite amazingly eye opening!